lm-sys/FastChat/README.md

 Due to some concerns, we may not release the data at the moment.
 If you would like to try the fine-tuning code, you can try to run it with our [preprocessed alpaca dataset](playground/data/alpaca-data-conversation.json) (originally from [here](https://github.com/tatsu-lab/stanford_alpaca)).

 ### Code and Hyperparameters
 We fine-tune the model using the code from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca), with some modifications to support gradient checkpointing and [Flash Attention](https://github.com/HazyResearch/flash-attention).
-We use the similar hyperparameters as the Stanford Alpaca.
+We use similar hyperparameters as the Stanford Alpaca.

 | Hyperparameter | Global Batch Size | Learning rate | Epochs | Max length | Weight decay |
 | --- | ---: | ---: | ---: | ---: | ---: |